microsoft/FluidFramework/packages/runtime/sequence/src/readme.md

 For remove this means we can’t have an insert and a remove at the same time, as they will have an order, and all collaborators will see the operations in the same order.
 We also detect overlapping removes made by different collaborators, the resolutions here is straightforward, the content is removed.

 As mentioned above annotate operations behave like operations on Shared Maps.
 The merge strategy here is last one wins.
-So, if two collaborators set the same key on the annotate's properties the operation that gets ordered last will determine the value.
+So, if two collaborators set the same key on the annotates properties the operation that gets ordered last will determine the value.

 # Shared String